Click to order Yakuza 0 PS4 from ozgameshop.com

 Capcom’s greatest series returns to terrifying form thanks to a trip to Louisiana to meet the Baker family, who stalk you around their fixer-upper mansion.
 Though it modernises the formula by being played directly from the first-person perspective, Resi 7 is still very much about ye olde school survival-horror values.
 Tense exploration, piddly personal inventory space, limited save opportunities and the state of available ammunition frequently diminishes your options to either bludgeoning or harsh language.
 It's all the fun of yesteryear!

 Admittedly, the third act changes all that by shifting gears into some guns-blazing action that's reminiscent of more modern Resi titles.
 Not a deal-breaker, but the lovely stealth intensity is sorely missed.
 (Note: if you're after that kind of kick-ass, punch-zombies-in-the-face action, there's some free Chris Redfield DLC worth equipping.)
 Whatever your preferred approach to awful situations may be, Resident Evil 7 delivers.
 It reanimates a dead series and is a must for any horror fan.
+Play and undergo with one of the best survival horror game with your family and friends, today!

 Resident Evil 7: Biohazard PSVR PS4 from ozgameshop.com